Suite 1300, 1500 West Georgia Street

 The Izok Corridor project includes the Izok and High Lake deposits located in the Slave Geological Province in Nunavut, northern Canada.
 Izok is a large deposit with a Mineral Resource of 15 million tonnes at 13% zinc and 2.3% copper.
 The High Lake deposit, located north of Izok, has a Mineral Resource of 14 million tonnes at 3.8% zinc and 2.5% copper.
-MMG also holds other base metal deposits in the region and exploration tenements totalling 5,000 square kilometres.
+Project development requires construction of a 325 kilometre all-weather road, as well as a deep-water port on the Arctic Ocean to facilitate transportation of metal concentrates to overseas markets.
+MMG also holds other base metal deposits and exploration tenements in the region.

 Landing on ice at the High Lake exploration camp

-Should the project proceed to development, it is expected to provide a number of economic benefits to Nunavut including the creation of employment, business opportunities, skills development and the payment of taxes to the federal, territorial and Inuit governments.
+Should the project proceed to development, it is expected to provide a number of economic benefits to Nunavut and the rest of Canada, including the following estimates:

 - $6.5 billion investment over 15 years to build and operate the project.